 Get a Workout Buddy

 Find yourself a swole-mate!
 A study from the University of Pennsylvania that tracked 217 graduate students enrolled in free exercise classes at the campus gym revealed the power of having a pal.
 What happened: Part of the group received motivational videos and infographics with fitness tips.
 The other group was placed in social networks and gave each other updates on fitness achievements.
 At the end of the 13-week study, researchers found that the promotional messages gave a little bump in gym attendance, but the motivation didn't stick.
 The more social group?
 They went to the gym more!
 Not into the gym anyway?
-Don't miss these 31 Sneaky Ways to Work Out—Without Hitting the Gym.
+Don't miss these 21 Ways to Sneak in a Work Out.

 And Quit Smoking Cigarettes, Too